dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 [^6^]: [Internet Computer Ethereum Integration](https://internetcomputer.org/ethereum-integration)
 [^7^]: [Dfinity Blog - The Internet Computer Blockchains Privacy Advantages](https://medium.com/dfinity/the-internet-computer-blockchains-privacy-advantages-73340c6c42db#6ec2)

-##  Can I track the status of my multichain transactions on the Internet Computer dashboard?
+### Can I track the status of my multi-chain transactions on the Internet Computer dashboard?

 Yes, you can track the status of your transactions on the Internet Computer dashboard.
 The [ICP Transactions](https://dashboard.internetcomputer.org/transactions) page provides a real-time log of all purchases and transfers of ICP.
 When you purchase ICP through an exchange or transfer ICP between hardware wallets, this page will populate with that transaction information.
 Each transaction is given its own specific hash, and is logged with the appropriate sender ID, receiver ID, amount, fee, and timestamp.
 This information is easily accessible and crucial for transparency.

-However, the extracts provided do not specify whether the dashboard supports tracking of multichain transactions.
+However, the extracts provided do not specify whether the dashboard supports tracking of  multi-chain transactions.
 For more detailed information, you may want to refer to the [Internet Computer Dashboard](https://dashboard.internetcomputer.org/) directly.

 Sources:
 - [What is the Internet Computer Dashboard?](https://support.dfinity.org/hc/en-us/articles/6188295625748-What-is-the-Internet-Computer-Dashboard)
 - [The Internet Computer Dashboard: Decentralization, Governance, Tokenomics, and More](https://medium.com/dfinity/the-internet-computer-dashboard-decentralization-governance-tokenomics-and-more-da4abb36f15f#ec91)

-##  What are the steps involved in setting up a multichain wallet on the Internet Computer?
+### What are the steps involved in setting up a multi-chain wallet on the Internet Computer?

 Hmm, I don't know enough to give you a confident answer yet.
-The extracts provided do not contain specific steps on setting up a multichain wallet on the Internet Computer.
+The extracts provided do not contain specific steps on setting up a multi-chain wallet on the Internet Computer.
 However, they do mention the possibility of creating on-chain or hybrid multi-signature wallets that control assets not only on the IC, but also on other platforms using the Bitcoin integration.

 For more detailed information, I recommend checking out the [Internet Computer Developer Documentation](https://smartcontracts.org/docs/current/developer-docs/quickstart/hello10mins) or the [Internet Computer Ecosystem](https://internetcomputer.org/ecosystem) page.

-##  How does ICP handle the conversion of tokens between different chains, such as converting ICP to CKBTC?
+### How does ICP handle the conversion of tokens between different chains, such as converting ICP to ckBTC?

 The Internet Computer (ICP) provides a mechanism to swap between tokens, such as ICP, an ICRC-1 token, or a chain-key token such as ckBTC or ckETH.
 Tools like [ICPSwap](https://app.icpswap.com/swap), [Sonic](https://www.sonic.ooo/), and [ICLight](https://iclight.io/) can be used for this purpose.
 On ICPSwap, for instance, you can connect to the dapp with several different wallet types, such as Internet Identity, NFID, Bitfinity and more.
 Then, you can select the type of token you'd like to swap for another, such as ICP, and enter the value you'd like to swap.
 Finally, select the token you'd like to receive in return for your ICP[^1^].